xeoron/foobar2000-mac/README.md

 Requirements:
 ========
-See the *Setup* section to guide for setting up these required programs
+See the *Setup* section guide for setting up these required programs

 	Java
 	X11